Majority minority

 A majority-minority or minority-majority area is a term used to refer to a subdivision in which one or more racial, ethnic, and/or religious minorities (relative to the whole country's population) make up a majority of the local population.

 Terminology

 The exact terminology used differs from place to place and language to language.
-In many large, contiguous countries like China, there are many autonomous regions where a minority population is the majority.
-These regions are generally the result of historical population distributions, not because of recent immigration or recent differences in birth and fertility rates between various groups.
+In many large, contiguous countries like China or the United Kingdom, a minority population (for the whole state) is often the majority in a subdivision.
+For example, Tibetan people are the majority in the Tibet Autonomous Region and Scottish people are the majority in Scotland.
+The demographics in these regions are generally the result of historical population distributions, not because of recent immigration or recent differences in birth and fertility rates between various groups.
+As a result, it is rare for a Chinese autonomous region or a British home nation to be described as 'majority minority', even though they would fit the definition.

 Background

 Majority minority areas exist in two main forms.
 One form is when a homogeneous grouping residing within an area make up a majority of the local population.
 This grouping would otherwise be a minority in the broader jurisdiction.
 The other type occurs when several disparate groupings, when counted together, form a percentage-share majority of the local population, outnumbering the historically dominant group as a composite of diverse minority groups.

 Whether distinctions between groups are religious, ethnic, linguistic or racial; these different forms of majority-minority scenarios, or areas, tend to contribute towards different socio-political and cultural environments.
 For example, a study of the 2006 European Social Survey found that people of localized majority-minority status across 21 EU countries were more supportive of stronger political European integration than existing national native majorities, and a 2019 Pew Research Center study found that 46 percent of white Americans believed national majority-minority demography would negatively impact American culture.

 There has also been study on groupings said to have 'old' and 'new' majority-minority status in specific areas.
 In research funded by the EU's Framework Programmes, a 2015 study explored this difference, finding that, for example, ethnic Austrians living in South Tyrol manifest a culture which tends to oblige ethnic Italians to learn the German language for advancement in the province, such as access to the administration of local government.
 This was contrasted with 'new' immigration-derived majority-minority populaces in Europe.